 Cultivating Curious Minds at Work

-The residency program combines both inpatient and ambulatory experiences throughout the three-year period.
+The residency program at Seattle Children's Hospital combines both inpatient and ambulatory experiences throughout the three-year period.
 Residents are exposed to a wide variety of both normal development and pediatric pathology in primary care, acute care and critical care rotations.

 See an example of clinical rotations (PDF).

 The R1 year is designed for residents to acquire the skills necessary to recognize children with manifestations of acute and chronic illness.

 These skills are developed through a series of inpatient months on the general medicine service, the hematology/oncology service and the Neonatal ICU, as well as outpatient months in continuity clinic, the Emergency Department, the normal newborn nursery and electives.
 Unlike in many residency programs, R1s are typically given two elective months to explore potential career interests or further develop clinical knowledge base in a particular specialty.

 The R2 year promotes leadership, teaching and clinical decision-making skills.

 A core element of the R2 year is the award-winning primary care experience in a rural setting of the Northwest (referred to as the WWAMI rotation).
 Regardless of eventual career path, nearly every graduate of our program identifies the WWAMI rotation as one of the most important and meaningful learning experiences in their medical training.

 During inpatient ward rotations at Seattle Children's and in the University of Washington Medical Center Newborn Nursery and NICU, R2s play an important supervisory role teaching interns and medical students.